hylo-lang/specification/spec.md

 3. (Example) `foo` and `+` are bare names. `foo(bar:ham:)` is a function name. `infix+` is an operator name. `foo.let` and `foo(bar:ham:).let`. are method names.

-4. An __ident-expr__ is said to be a *use* of the name that it denotes.
+4. An __identifier-expr__ is said to be a *use* of the name that it denotes.
 An expression is said to be a use of the all the uses of its sub-expressions.

 5. A *binding* is a name that denotes an object or a projection.
 The value of a binding is the denoted object or the value of the denoted projection.
 The value of a binding may be mutable or immutable.
 A mutable binding can modify its value; an immutable binding cannot.
 A binding is *dead* at a given program point if it denotes an object that has been consumed.
 A mutable binding can be *resurrected* by consuming an object; an immutable binding cannot.